 All of our employees and our operations are currently located in the United States and our expenses and payment obligations are denominated in and have been satisfied with U.S. dollars.
-There was no material foreign currency risk for the years ended December 31, 2019 or 2020.
+There was no material foreign currency risk for the years ended December 31, 2019 and 2020 and the three months ended March 31, 2021.
 In the future, our sales may be denominated in foreign currencies and to the extent they are, we will be subject to foreign currency transaction gains or losses.
 To date, we have had no foreign currency transaction gains and losses, and we have not had a formal hedging program with respect to foreign currency.
 We believe a hypothetical 10% increase or decrease in exchange rates during any of the periods presented would not have a material effect on our financial statements included elsewhere in this prospectus.